DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ## Check your eligibility and get help

 Before you apply, you must [check your eligibility](/non-uk-teachers/non-uk-qualifications).
-If you gained your qualifications outside the UK, we can help you check they meet the required standard.
+If you gained your qualifications outside the UK, we can help you check they meet the required standard in England.

-For help with qualifications and completing your application for teacher training, you can:
+For help checking your qualifications and completing your application for teacher training, you can:

-* sign up to [get a teacher training adviser](/teacher-training-adviser/sign_up/identity) – you’ll be asked for your phone number, email and location so a dedicated adviser can call you back in your time zone
 * call +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) except on [bank holidays](https://www.gov.uk/bank-holidays) in England - calls will be charged at your standard rate
 * use the live chat service at the bottom of this page